-Tribal PREP supports the development and implementation of pregnancy-, HIV-, and other STD-prevention programs among young people within tribes and tribal communities.
-Tribal PREP programs target young people ages 10-19 who are in or are aging out of foster care, young people experiencing homelessness, young people living with HIV, young people who live in areas with high rates of adolescent births, and young people under age 21 who are pregnant and/or parenting.
-In FY 2017, eight tribes and tribal organizations from seven states received a total of \$3,271,693.
+Tribal PREP supports the development and implementation of teen pregnancy prevention programs within tribes and tribal communities.
+Tribal PREP programs target young people ages 10-19 who are in or are aging out of foster care, young people experiencing homelessness, young people living with HIV/AIDS, young people who live in areas with high rates of adolescent births, and young people under age 21 who are pregnant and/or parenting.
+In FY 2016, eight tribes and tribal organizations from seven states received a total of \$3,436,621.

-• In FY 2017, there were no Tribal PREP grantees in Oklahoma.
+• In FY 2016, there were no Tribal PREP grantees in Oklahoma.